Easy Homemade Dutch Oven Bread

-- To a large bowl, add the flour, salt, and yeast.
-Whisk until well-blended, then pour in the warm water and stir with a fork or wooden/silicone spoon until your mixture becomes gluey and a bit ragged.
-Lift your dough a bit to check and see if there is excess flour beneath it.
-If so, add a splash of water to the excess flour and combine it with the gluey dough.
-If you skip this step, you might end up with a few hardened floury bits at the base of your dough.
+- Slowly pour in the warm water and stir it with a fork or wooden/silicone spoon until the mixture becomes gluey and a bit shaggy.
+Lift the mixture to check and see if there is excess flour beneath it.
+If so, add a splash of water to the excess flour and combine it with the dough.
+This prevents any hardened floury bits to stick to the base of your dough.

-- Cover the bowl tightly with plastic wrap and set it to rest in a warm area of the house for at least 10-12 hours (or overnight).
-I leave mine on the counter near my dishwasher if it's been running, or close to my oven.
-You could also leave it in a humid laundry room.
+- Cover the bowl tightly with plastic wrap and set it to rest in a warm area of the house for at least 10-12 hours (or overnight). *See notes

-- Fast forward to your dough being ready!
-Prep a clean surface, either a wooden cutting board or your counter.
-Toss a generous amount of flour over the surface to prevent any sticking.
+- When the dough is ready, prep a clean surface (a wooden cutting board or your countertop).
+Toss a generous amount of flour over the surface to prevent sticking.
 Unwrap the bowl of dough, set the plastic wrap aside, and gently peel/dump the dough out onto your floured surface.
 Toss a small amount of flour over the top of the dough.
-Then, grab one side of the dough and fold it over itself once or twice.
+Grab one side of the dough and fold it over itself once or twice.

-- Drape the plastic wrap over the dough and let rest for 15 minutes.
-In the meantime, prep two clean tea towels; generously flour one of them.
-Set aside.
+- Drape the plastic wrap over the dough and let it rest for 15 minutes.
+In the meantime, prep two clean tea towels; generously flour one of them and set them aside.

-- 20 minutes before baking time, preheat the oven to 450 degrees F and place your Dutch oven inside the oven with the lid on to gradually heat it up.
+- 20 minutes before baking time, preheat the oven to 450º F and place your Dutch oven inside the oven with the lid on to heat it up.